South Australia Police: Notable incidents

-In 1988 Detective Chief Inspector Barry Moyse (died 2010, aged 65), the former officer in charge of the drug squad was convicted and would serve twenty years in gaol for supplying heroin and other drugs, which he had seized from dealers.
+In 1988, Detective Chief Inspector Barry Moyse - formerly in charge of the drug squad - was himself convicted of trafficking heroin and other drugs that he had seized from dealers, and sentenced to 21 years imprisonment, of which he served ten years before being paroled.
+He died in 2010 at the age of 65.

-In 1994 a bombing at the National Crime Authority Adelaide offices killed Western Australian Police Det Sgt Geoffrey Bowen and severely injured others.
+In 1994, a bombing at the National Crime Authority Adelaide offices killed Western Australian Police Detective Sergeant Geoffrey Bowen and severely injured others.
 The bomb was concealed in a parcel that was addressed to Bowen.
-Domenic Perre, who had been identified as a person of interest shortly after the bombing and a known crime figure was convicted of the bombing in 2022, 28 years after it occurred.
+Domenic Perre, who had been identified as a person of interest shortly after the bombing and a known crime figure was convicted of the bombing in 2022.

-During the 2016 South Australian blackout SAPOL Commissioner Grant Stevens declared a major incident under the Emergency Management Act.
-During the incident, Police Officers who were not responding to distress calls were ordered to undertake traffic control duties in the stormy conditions due to all traffic lights around the state becoming inoperable.
+During the 2016 South Australian blackout, SAPOL Commissioner Grant Stevens declared a major incident under the Emergency Management Act 2004.
+During the incident, police officers who were not responding to distress calls were ordered to undertake traffic control duties in the stormy conditions due to all traffic lights around the state becoming inoperable.

+On 16 November 2023, Brevet Sergeant Jason Doig was shot and killed and another officer wounded on a rural property north of Bordertown, after responding with two other officers to a report of someone shooting a dog.
+Police returned fire, resulting in the perpetrator, a 26 year old male, receiving life-threatening gunshot wounds.
+The death of Jason took the number of SA officers killed in the line of duty to 62.
+Less than two months later, a female police officer died on duty at the Port Adelaide police station.